AlbertSuarez/dreambooth-stable-diffusion/README.md

 ## 📄 Usage

-1. Generate a dataset like the one found in `data/input` with around 20 images with the following typology (this dataset must contain square images of `512x512` pixels):
+1. Generate a dataset like the one found in `data/input/[token_name]` with around 20 images with the following typology (this dataset must contain square images of `512x512` pixels):
     ```text
     60% of foreground images of you
     30% of half body images of you
     10% of full body images of you
     ```
+   In my scenario, I have used input photos from me for my own token and also from my own dog to test how it works with a no-person.

 2. Access the [Google Colab notebook](https://colab.research.google.com/drive/1-HIbslQd7Ei_mAt25ipqSUMvbe3POm98?usp=sharing) and follow the instructions for training your model (you can find a copy under [`docs/fast_dreambooth__dotCSV__version.ipynb`](docs/fast_dreambooth__dotCSV__version.ipynb) file).